Deerfield Academy

 Deerfield Academy (often called Deerfield or DA) is an independent college-preparatory boarding and day school in Deerfield, Massachusetts.
-Founded in 1797, it is one of the oldest secondary schools in the United States.
+Chartered in 1797 and opening to students in 1799, it is one of the oldest secondary schools in the United States.
 It is a member of the Eight Schools Association and the Ten Schools Admission Organization.

 History

 Early history

 Deerfield Academy was founded in 1797 when Massachusetts governor Samuel Adams granted a charter to found a school "for the promotion of Piety, Religion & Morality, & for the Education of Youth in the liberal Arts & Sciences, & all other useful Learning."
 Having opened its doors to students in 1799, it is one of the oldest secondary schools in the United States.

 The academy was established in the remote town of Deerfield, at the time "the principal [European] settlement on the western frontier."
 A Mr. John Williams organized a coalition of local grandees, including future U.S. congressmen Ebenezer Mattoon and Samuel Taggart, to raise $1,300 to build a school house and another $1,400 for an endowment.
 From the start, Deerfield educated both boys and girls.

 Like many early "boarding" academies in New England, Deerfield did not have its own dormitories when it opened, and out-of-town students were required to rent rooms from local families.
 Deerfield did not open its first dormitory for another ten years.
 Even so, the newly opened academy was able to attract many students from the surrounding area; of the school's first 269 students, only 68 were from the town of Deerfield.
 At the turn of the nineteenth century, Deerfield had over 100 students.
-Early Deerfield graduates occupied many congressional and gubernatorial seats in New England.

 Deerfield became a semi-public school in 1859, after the Massachusetts legislature ordered the town of Deerfield to establish a free public high school.
 In 1876, the academy was reincorporated as the Deerfield Academy and Dickinson High School, after local resident Esther Dickinson left the town $50,000 to build a new academic building (since demolished) and town library.
 As late as the 1920s, the academy was still relying on tax revenue from the town.

 Despite the town's financial support, the academy was in deep financial trouble by the end of the 19th century.
 Industrialization had depopulated large portions of western Massachusetts, depriving the academy of many potential students.
 From 1880 to 1900, the population of the town of Deerfield nearly halved, falling from 3,543 to 1,969.
 When headmaster Frank Boyden arrived in 1902, there were only fourteen students left, and the boarding department had already shut down.